saurgul/speechHelper/README.md

 # team2-project
+Running the project on localhost:
-Setting up the python environment in laptop :
+1. Setting up the python environment in laptop :

 Download and Install python
 https://www.python.org/downloads/